doconix/string-format-full/README.md

 # Description

-A full implementation of the Python formatting mini-language, built on Jython project.
+A full implementation of the Python formatting mini-language -- built by transcoding the official Jython code.

 Since Jython is a 20+ year-old codebase that has been tested and used throughout the world.
 This code has minimal changes to the original Jython because Java -> Javascript is a straightforward conversion.
 Kudos to the Jython team! https://www.jython.org/